 Policy Code 3135 - The board recognizes the importance of homework in supplementing classroom instruction and furthering the goals of the educational program.
 Homework reinforces learning and stimulates independence, responsibility and self-direction.
 Homework assignments should strengthen and provide practice in skills which have already been taught in class.
-In addition, homework assignments should improve a student's ability to work independently.
-Assignments also should be reasonable in the amount of time necessary to complete the tasks in light of the age and maturity of students and other assignments given to the students.
+In addition, homework assignments should be reasonable in the amount of time necessary to complete the tasks in light of the age and maturity of students and other assignments given to the students.
 Principals will be responsible for ensuring that homework assignments are made in accordance with this policy.
 Principals are encouraged to involve staff, Parents/Guardians and students in developing guidelines for standards of appropriate homework for school or particular grade levels.